OpenComputingLab/jupyterlite_in_moodle_vle/standalone_distribution.md

 ## Packaging a Standalone Desktop Distribution

 Using a tool such as `pyinstaller`, we can easily create standalone, cross-platform executables that bundle a JupyterLite site with a simple webserver such as `flask`.
 This executable then contains all it needs in order to serve JupyterLite locally.
-Load the local URL into your browser, and then use the site as required, saving notebooks into local storage, or moiunting them into the browser using the [`jupyterlab-filesystem-access](https://jupyterlite.readthedocs.io/en/latest/howto/content/filesystem-access.html) extension.
+Load the local URL into your browser, and then use the site as required, saving notebooks into local storage, or mounting them into the browser using the [`jupyterlab-filesystem-access](https://jupyterlite.readthedocs.io/en/latest/howto/content/filesystem-access.html) extension.

 If our local webserver serves files from a local directory, we can also add notebooks to that directory and then read them into JupyterLite from the local URL used to serve the notebook contents of the local directory.